Jeremy-Ryan-Mills/fpga-flipper-rsa-transmitter/README.md

 (Shiratech 96Board Mezzanine FPGA board) with an Intel Altera Max 10 FPGA.
 The FPGA will have code that encrypts a message that is received through specified pins (with the same communication protocol), and then encrypted with randomly generated 64 bit RSA keys.
 Testing and debugging is done with Arduino UNO.

-This is a personal project that I pursued to learn System Verilog, basic RF concepts, and learning the Flipper Zero firmware and hardware abstraction to build my own apps.
+This is a personal project that I pursued to learn Verilog, basic RF concepts, and learning the Flipper Zero firmware and hardware abstraction to build my own apps.